TCNJ-Web-Team/Undergraduate-Astro-Site/to-do.md

 ## Graduate Pages

-- video module, allow up to 3 videos
+- x video module, allow up to 3 videos
-- configure popup for figures section
+- x configure popup for figures section
+- style popup at diff resolution
 - add smooth scroll and open animation for top nav menu
 - go back to relative links in learn more section
+- add custom CTA buttons

-- department instead of Next class
+- x department instead of Next class
-- separate program finder
+- z separate program finder
   - How do the breadcrumbs work?
-- pages at /graduate/name-of-program
+- x pages at /graduate/name-of-program
-- Program details
+- x Program details
   - popup available for each section? or lower details
   - https://graduate.tcnj.edu/explore-programs/acct-business-analytics-ms/
-- Internal Nav, standard or unqiue?
+- x Internal Nav, standard or unqiue?

   - directing to individual faq